giddie/devshell-docker/README.md

 much needs to change when you use a different base image.
 Some care may need to be taken in `entrypoint.sh` that the user and group are set up correctly.

-Be sure to check the volumes that are mounted at the bottom of `devshell`.
-I mount my local ZSH config.
-You may want to make some other host config available in a similar way.
+You probably want to check the volumes that are mounted at the bottom of `devshell`.
+I have a ZSH config that I like it to mount (and activate in `entrypoint-user.sh`), but it'll skip that automatically if it's not found.
+You may want to tweak that to do something similar for your preferred setup.

 Also be sure to check `entrypoint-user.sh`, which can be used to set up project-specific tooling for the non-root user.